roynozoa/jfood/README.md

 # JFood Application

-JFood is a food ordering app based on Java and using Spring Boot frameork
+JFood is a food ordering app based on Java and using Spring Boot framework

 Muhammad Adisatriyo Pratama